swift-project/docs/docs/documentation/flying/settings/xswiftbus.md

 see als [X-Plane driver settings](./xplane_driver.md)

-When changing the connection details between *swift* and *XSwiftBus*, the modification needs to be applied in sync on both sides.
+When changing the connection details between *swift* and *xswiftbus*, the modification needs to be applied in sync on both sides.
 Otherwise connection issues can occur.